-5 Top Weekly TSXV Stocks: Noble To Create Canada Nickel | INN
+5 Top Weekly TSXV Stocks: Noble to Create Canada Nickel | INN

 Aben Resources holds two properties in premier mining locations recognized worldwide.
 Aben Resources is currently developing its flagship Forrest Kerr gold project, which is situated at the heart of the Golden Triangle region in Northwest British Columbia, Canada.

-Recent news from the company came on September 18, when it announced that it was expanding the mineralized footprint at the North Boundary Zone at its flagship project.
+Recent news from the company came on September 18, when it announced that it continues to expand the mineralized footprint at the North Boundary zone at its flagship project.

 Noble Mineral Exploration